mbzuai-oryx/Agent-X/generation/README.md

 **Script:** `reasoning_generation.py`

-This script takes refined queries and generates detailed **reasoning traces**, including the tools used, their input/output, and justifications for each step.
+This script takes human refined queries and generates detailed **reasoning traces**, including the tools used, their input/output, and the thought process for each step.

 ### 🔹 Input